MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

   > [!NOTE]
   > * This process only works if the materials haven't yet been converted to **Physical Material**.
   > * Baking, UVs, and texture maps are complex.
-The goal of this tutorial isn't to make you an expert in texture baking, but to help you get through the process so that you can use your 3D models with Dynamics 365 mixed-reality apps.
+The goal of this tutorial isn't to make you an expert in texture baking, but to help you get through the process so that you can use your 3D models with Dynamics 365 Guides and Power Apps.
 For this reason, this tutorial doesn't go into a lot of detail about texture baking.

 ### Prepare the 3D model